 Which Type of PSA Tape Should I Use?

-When you're selecting the best type of PSA tape for your particular job, consider the following criteria:
+When selecting the best type of PSA tape for your job, consider the following criteria:

-How do you plan on applying your PSA?
+- How do you plan to apply your PSA?

-Now that you understand the ins and outs of pressure-sensitive adhesive tape, you can purchase your best tape for the job you have at hand.
+Now that you understand the ins and outs of pressure-sensitive adhesive tape, you can start looking for the best tape for the job you have at hand.